 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The smartphones market was valued at USD 714.96 billion in 2019 and is expected to reach USD 1351.8 billion by 2025, at a CAGR of 11.2% over the forecast period 2020 - 2025.
+The smartphone market was valued at USD 714.96 billion in 2020 and is expected to reach USD 1351.8 billion by 2026, at a CAGR of 11.2% over the forecast period 2021 - 2026.
 Increased consumer spending across regions has driven the sales of Smartphone markers for years.
-The growth of the market is however plateauing, considering strong penetration levels.
-For instance, 91% of U.S. households, own smartphones and are packed with vital features at different price points.
+The growth of the market is, however, plateauing, considering intense penetration levels.
+For instance, 91% of U.S. households own smartphones and are packed with vital features at different price points.

-With around 50% of smartphone penetration, on an average, across regions, the replacement cycle is lengthening, which prompts the decline of the unit sales, especially in regions such as US, and China among others.
+With around 50% of smartphone penetration, on average, across regions, the replacement cycle is lengthening, which prompts the decline of the unit sales, especially in regions such as U.S., and China among others.

 Component suppliers are ramping up their production to support the efforts of smartphone makers.
-For instance, Qualcomm, at the IFA electronics show in Berlin, reported that its partners are developing over 150 designs using its 5G processors.
-Which means the company is expanding 5G across its product line to make 5G accessible to over 2 billion smartphone users.
-This way the company expects to expand 5G to cheaper smartphones.
+For instance, at the IFA electronics show in Berlin, Qualcomm reported that its partners are developing over 150 designs using its 5G processors.
+This means the company is expanding 5G across its product line to make 5G accessible to over 2 billion smartphone users.
+This way, the company expects to extend 5G to cheaper smartphones.

 Scope of the Report